forderud/SharedMemMarshal/README.md

 #### Cleanup
 Run `UNREGISTER_ALL.bat` with admin privileges to clean up all registry entries.

-### DCOM garbage collector limitation
+### DCOM garbage collector note
-Associated StackOverflow question: https://stackoverflow.com/questions/69010789/how-to-leverage-dcom-garbage-collector-with-custom-marshaling-imarshal (answered)
+Associated StackOverflow question: [How to leverage DCOM garbage collector with custom marshaling?
+(IMarshal)](https://stackoverflow.com/questions/69010789/how-to-leverage-dcom-garbage-collector-with-custom-marshaling-imarshal) (answered)

 The DCOM garbage collector usually cleans up leaking stub references after client processes terminate.
 This automatic garbage collection is unfortunately not available for classes implementing IMarshal.
 This limitation can be worked around by introducing an extra COM object for maintaining references from the client-side proxy back to the server.
 This is implemented using a tiny `RefOwner` class that is marshalled using `CoMarshalInterface`/`CoUnmarshalInterface` from the server to the proxy.